Key Learning Points

 To remind you, the Heat part comes out as both heatedness and dryness: rashes, intolerance, eye problems usually due to lack of Liver Blood feeding the eye or from inflammation, headaches of various kinds, cramps and spasms: and much else.
 These are not easy people to live with!

 I was once approached at a party by a man who insisted I take his pulses.
 He wouldn’t say anything about himself: he just wanted my feedback.

-What happens to your Gall-bladder function when your gallbladder is removed?
-Keyhole surgery to remove just the gallstones is now more popular but gallbladder removal was once common.
+What happens to your Gall-bladder function when your gallbladder organ is removed?
+Keyhole surgery to remove just the gallstones is now more popular but gallbladder organ removal was once common.